| | Biography

 and threw myself into playing with and writing for a variety of

+Big Band and Jazz ensembles.
 At the same time I was getting deep into playing Gamelan music

 in Lou Harrison’s classes.
 After a few months in his